CompAndSave Blog

 OEM vs. CompAndSave Prices

-* Please note that prices mentioned are subject to change without notice.
+*Note: Prices mentioned are subject to change without notice.*

 The choice between OEM and CompAndSave ink ultimately depends on your priorities.
 If you’re environmentally conscious, budget-minded, and unwilling to compromise on quality, CompAndSave offers a more cost-effective alternative.
 When making this decision, it’s crucial to consider your requirements and budget.

+So, is printer cartridge scam?
 Based on what we have uncovered above, the printer ink industry can be seen as a scam because of its high prices and tricky practices by manufacturers.

 • Printers are cheap upfront, but profits come from overpriced ink.